 Of course, another great way to research games and equipment is to try them out yourself.
-If you have a friend who is a gamer, you may be able to test stuff first-hand, before making a commitment.
+If you have a friend who is a gamer, you may be able to test stuff first-hand, before committing.

 You can also rent games and gear before you buy them, which is a newer trend in gaming.
 This is an ideal route if you’re looking at an expensive purchase.
 Think of it like test-driving a car before plunking down big money for it.

 Renting games these days is as easy as renting a movie from Netflix.
-There are multiple streaming services that will let you use a game temporarily for a small fee or subscription.
+Multiple streaming services will let you use a game temporarily for a small fee or subscription.